 In this step, the fixed-point types from the previous step are used to generate a fixed-point MATLAB design from the original floating-point implementation.

 Click on the Validate Types button.

 The generated code and other conversion artifacts are available via hyperlinks in the output window.
 The fixed-point types are explicitly shown in the generated MATLAB code.

 Step 5: Test Numerics

 In this step, the generated fixed-point code is executed using MATLAB Coder.

-You can refer to the Fixed-Point Type Conversion and Refinement example for more details on how to iterate and refine the numerics of the algorithm in the generated fixed-point code.
+Refer to Fixed-Point Type Conversion and Refinement for more details on how to iterate and refine the numerics of the algorithm in the generated fixed-point code.